Dancing in the dark: probing Dark Matter through the dynamics of eccentric binary pulsars: Final remarks

-For the typical local neighborhood DM densities of $\rho_\odot \sim 0.3~\unit{GeV.cm^{-3}}$~\cite{deSalas:2020hbh} the resulting effect would nonetheless be challenging to measure for this system.
-However, in regions with higher DM densities such as the Galactic Center --- where estimates suggest $\rho_\mathrm{DM} \sim 10^2~\unit{GeV.cm^{-3}}$ at distances of 100~pc to the center and up to $\rho_\mathrm{DM} \sim 10^3~\unit{GeV.cm^{-3}}$ at distances of 10~pc~\cite{Shen:2023kkm,Sofue:2020rnl} --- this effect would be amplified and could potentially be measured~\cite{Caputo:2017zqh}.
-Recently reported systems such as the millisecond pulsar binary PSR~J1744-2946~\cite{Lower:2024sdi}, located within 140~pc of the Galactic Center, exemplify promising targets for future observational constraints.
+For typical Solar-neighborhood DM densities of $\rho_\odot \sim 0.3~\unit{GeV.cm^{-3}}$~\cite{deSalas:2020hbh}, the resulting effect on the orbital period would be challenging to detect.
+However, in regions with higher DM densities, such as the Galactic Center—where estimates suggest $\rho_\mathrm{DM} \sim 10^2~\unit{GeV.cm^{-3}}$ at distances of 100~pc from the center and up to $\rho_\mathrm{DM} \sim 10^3~\unit{GeV.cm^{-3}}$ at 10~pc~\cite{Shen:2023kkm,Sofue:2020rnl}—these effects are expected to be amplified and could potentially be measurable~\cite{Caputo:2017zqh}.
+Additionally, as noted in~\cite{Mishra:2025yaq}, binaries located in regions of enhanced DM density may also provide improved sensitivity to accretion-based effects.
+Recently reported systems such as the millisecond binary pulsar PSR~J1744$-$2946~\cite{Lower:2024sdi}, located within 140~pc of the Galactic Center, exemplify promising targets for future observational constraints.

-Looking ahead, the Square Kilometre Array (SKA) is expected to detect thousands of new pulsars, with the goal of uncovering the majority of the Galactic pulsar population~\cite{Smits:2008cf}.
-As more pulsar binaries are discovered, especially those with high eccentricities and/or located in DM-rich environments, the potential for detecting or constraining dynamical friction effects will improve substantially.
-Our results provide a framework for interpreting such future measurements and highlight classes of systems where the signal may be within reach of next-generation timing arrays.
+Looking ahead, next-generation facilities such as the SKA are expected to detect thousands of new pulsars, with the goal of uncovering the majority of the Galactic population~\cite{Kramer:2015dfa,Keane:2015jta}.
+As more binary pulsars are discovered, particularly those with high eccentricities and/or located in DM-rich environments, the prospects for detecting or constraining dynamical-friction effects will improve substantially.
+Our results provide a framework for interpreting such future measurements and highlight classes of systems in which these signals may be within reach of next-generation timing arrays.